iotbusters/assistant.net/SECURITY.md

 ## Reporting a Vulnerability

-Pay attention, not all required fuctional is implemented yet, so please check other issues first.
+Pay attention, not all required functional is implemented yet, so please check other issues first.

 In case, you noticed a bug or vulnerability and it isn't in the list, feel free to add an issue with proper description.

-Further, code contribution may be configured if the solution will gether some active users.
+Further, code contribution may be configured if the solution gathered some active users.